KannonZenetism/zenetism-field-physics/zenetism/MP08-symbol-key-ch21.md

 not by its **essence**,
 but by its **motion**.

-Infinite dispersal manifests as fragmentation.
+Infinite dispersal may manifest as fragmentation
-Yet the Source itself
+once taken up by entropic hypostasis.
+Yet **Khaon itself**
-remains beyond collapse.
+remains irreducible to collapse.

 Entropy finds its rooting
 in the Khaonic field —